COVID-19 Booster Shots: Everything you Need to Know

 With COVID-19 continuing to spread, additional booster shots from Pfizer, Moderna and Johnson & Johnson are available for some vaccinated Americans.

 The U.S. Food and Drug Administration (FDA) recently approved under emergency use authorization (EUA) a single COVID-19 booster shot from Pfizer, Moderna and Johnson & Johnson for vaccinated individuals over a certain age.

 The booster shot is an additional dose of the COVID-19 vaccine.
 Scientific data shows that an additional booster shot helps increase the immune response and improve protection against COVID-19, including the Delta variant.
 While COVID-19 vaccines remain effective, protection against the virus may decrease and be less effective overtime.

 Who is Eligible?

-The Pfizer and Moderna vaccinated individuals who are 18 years of age and older can receive a single booster dose six months after receiving the second vaccine dose.
+The Pfizer vaccinated individuals 12 years of age and older can receive a single booster dose five months after receiving the second vaccine dose.
+Vaccinated individuals 18 years and older who received the Moderna vaccine can receive a single booster dose five months after receiving the second vaccine dose.
 Johnson & Johnson vaccine recipients 18 years of age and older can receive the booster dose two months after the single-shot vaccine.

 Does a Booster Mix and Match Work?